-Professor Michael N. Schmitt is an Affiliate at the Harvard Law School Program on International Law and Armed Conflict (HLS PILAC).
+Professor Michael N. Schmitt is an Affiliate of the Harvard Law School Program on International Law and Armed Conflict (HLS PILAC).

 Professor Schmitt is the Charles H. Stockton Professor and Director of the Stockton Center for the Study of International Law at the United States Naval War College in Newport, Rhode Island.
 He is also Professor of Public International Law at Exeter University in the United Kingdom, Senior Fellow at the NATO Cyber Defence Centre of Excellence, and Editor-in-Chief of International Law Studies.
 Professor Schmitt was previously Professor of International Law at Durham University, Dean of the George C. Marshall European Center for Security Studies in Germany, and General Editor of the Yearbook of International Humanitarian Law.
 Before joining the Marshall Center, Professor Schmitt served 20 years in the United States Air Force as a judge advocate specializing in operational and international law.
 His military service includes deployments to Operation Provide Comfort and Operation Northern Watch.